 All student teachers are recognized at the Student Teacher Recognition Ceremony at the close of each professional semester.
-Teacher education faculty and cooperating teachers are invited to this ceremony to help celebrate the achievements of student teachers.
+Teacher education faculty, cooperating teachers, friends, and family are invited to this ceremony to help celebrate the achievements of student teachers.
 During the ceremony, student teachers are honored with the College of Education medallion and participate in the reading of the Teacher's Oath.